 Because hourly allocations increase RSG volatility and lack of netting increases the cost of scheduling transactions in real-time, the Midwest ISO proposed to its stakeholders the changes that better align these allocation rules.
-Based on that recommendation, the Midwest ISO Market Subcommittee voted on October 17, 2005, to form an RSG Task Force to consider changes to the Midwest ISO RSG cost allocation, including changes to better align the Midwest ISO RSG cost allocation and the PJM Operating Reserve cost allocation.
-The Midwest ISO RSG Task Force has since met eight times to discuss RSG-related issues and potential changes to the allocation of RSG costs.
+Based on that recommendation, the Midwest ISO Market Subcommittee voted on October 17, 2005 to form an RSG Task Force to consider changes to the Midwest ISO RSG cost allocation, including changes to better align the Midwest ISO RSG cost allocation and the PJM Operating Reserve cost allocation.
+The Midwest ISO RSG Task Force has met several times, however, any future meetings have been suspended until such time as the FERC issues its order on rehearing of the April 25, 2006 RSG order.

-Many of the issues under discussion at the RSG Task Force were included in the Commission's April 25, 2006 order ("April 25 Order") related to RSG cost allocation under the Midwest ISO Energy Market Tariff.
-9 The April 25 Order is the subject of several requests for rehearing in Docket No. ER04-691-065.
+Many of the issues under discussion at the RSG Task Force were included in the Commission's April 25 Order related to RSG cost allocation under the Midwest ISO Energy Market Tariff.
+The April 25 Order is the subject of several requests for rehearing in Docket No. ER04-691-065.
 The Midwest ISO RSG Task Force has determined that further development of changes to the Midwest ISO policies, procedures, applications and systems cannot move forward until there is more clarification on the substance of the April 25 Order.